mike99mac/minimy-mike99mac/README.md

 ## The buttons process

 The smart boombox model with the RasPi on-board has three pushbuttons on the front panel to allow quick access to *previous track*, *pause/resume*, and *next track* operations.
-A new **``buttons``** system skill traps button pushes and sends corresponding messages to to the bus.
+A new **``buttons``** system skill traps button presses and sends corresponding messages to to the bus.

 If your enclosure does not have them, you can skip this step.
 Or, if you want to add buttons, attach them to the following GPIO pins: